insure logo

 Best car insurance company in Minnesota

-State Farm was second with a score of 4.41 stars followed by Nationwide with 4.21 stars.
+State Farm finished second in our rankings with a score of 4.41 stars and Nationwide was third at 4.21 stars.

 The best car insurance companies in Minnesota